Call us now

 What is Replacement Therapy for Hormones?

 Administering estrogen and progesterone through pills, skin patches, or vaginal creams in hormone replacement treatment.
-Studies have demonstrated that hormone therapy reduces not just menopausal symptoms but also the risk of osteoporosis and increases longevity.
+Studies have demonstrated that hormone therapy reduces not just menopausal symptoms but also the risk of osteoporosis and increases health longevity.
 A woman who has undergone a hysterectomy may also be prescribed hormone therapy.
-However, they have solely prescribed estrogen.
-Men and women have used this therapy for decades.
+However, they may be solely prescribed estrogen and that is incomplete.
+Men and women have used this therapy safely for decades and should be considered in the options given by physicians.

-Essentially, there are two forms of therapy: estrogen therapy and progestogen-estrogen therapy.
-Doctors recommend only a modest dose of estrogen in estrogen therapy to prevent or alleviate menopause symptoms.
+Essentially, there are two forms of this specific therapeutic treatment: estrogen therapy and progestogen-estrogen therapy.
+Doctors sometimes recommend only a modest dose of estrogen in estrogen therapy to prevent or alleviate menopause symptoms and not the optimal dose that can give better long-term outcomes.

 How might hormone replacement therapy assist me in shedding pounds?

 A couple of years before menopause, hormone levels decrease, resulting in an increased desire for sugary or sugar-rich foods.
 As menopause approaches, the body produces less estrogen and begins utilizing estrogen stored in fat cells.
 Simultaneously, testosterone levels fall, resulting in a loss of lean muscle mass.
 Lean muscle mass aids with fat loss.
-When lean muscle mass decreases, fat accumulates, resulting in weight gain.
+When lean muscle mass decreases, fat accumulates, resulting in weight gain and insulin resistance.
 Hormone abnormalities cause this weight increase, and it is pretty challenging to lose the weight accumulated after menopause.
-Hormone replacement treatment is the only means of avoiding weight gain.
+Hormone replacement treatment is one of the best means of avoiding weight gain.
 With the assistance of a medical professional and under one’s physical condition, one can select one of the hormone therapies.

 The start of menopause is typically accompanied by cardiovascular risk and weight increase.
 Numerous studies have demonstrated that HRT or hormone replacement therapy prevents postmenopausal weight gain.

 Due to the significant increase in lipid oxidation, studies have concluded that hormone replacement treatment prevents weight gain and promotes weight loss.
-In addition, it demonstrates that hormone therapy positively affects plasma lipids, insulin responsiveness, and energy expenditure.
+In addition, it demonstrates that hormone therapy positively affects plasma lipids or cholesterol, insulin responsiveness, and energy expenditure.

 0 Shares